bakhosRachwan/movie-app-react-js/README.md

 ## Demo

-Check out a live demo and try it for yourself hrer: https://mjbs-movie-app.netlify.app/
+Check out a live demo and try it for yourself here: https://mjbs-movie-app.netlify.app/

 ## Screenshots